mbabynames search ✿

 Major Benjamin

-"noble and strong" (Major) meets "son of the right hand" (Benjamin).
+"greater" (Major) meets "son of the right hand" (Benjamin).
 The combination reads as complete.
 Neither name overshadows the other.
 Major is 2 syllables.
 Benjamin at 3 adds length and rhythm.

 Major Nathaniel